NewAlexandria/learning-economies/WIP_notes.md

 For cybersecurity education frameworks, the relevant NIST standard is NIST Special Publication 800-181, known as the "National Initiative for Cybersecurity Education (NICE) Cybersecurity Workforce Framework."
 This framework defines the knowledge, skills, abilities, and tasks required for cybersecurity roles and is widely used to guide curriculum development and workforce training in the field.

-Teaching Goals and objective Example
+Teaching Goals and Objective Example

 Introduction to Cybersecurity